 What Causes Temporal Lobe Epilepsy?

-Infections, brain injury, a tumor, genetic mutations, or changes in brain structure all can cause temporal lobe epilepsy.
-Babies who have a febrile seizure (caused by a high fever) that lasts for 15 minutes or longer have a higher risk for developing the condition later on.
+Babies who have a febrile seizure (caused by a high fever) that lasts for 15 minutes or longer have a higher risk for developing TLE later on.

 How Is Temporal Lobe Epilepsy Diagnosed?

-- EEG to see brain waves/electrical activity in the brain
+- EEG, or electroencephalography (to see brain waves/electrical activity in the brain)

 - VEEG, or video electroencephalography (EEG with video recording)

-- MRI or PET/MRI scans to look inside the brain
+- CAT scan, MRI, or PET/MRI scans to look inside the brain

 How Is Temporal Lobe Epilepsy Treated?

-Seizures usually get better with medicine.
-If medicines don't control the seizures, doctors may recommend surgery or neurostimulation (using a device that sends electrical stimulation to the brain to stop seizures).
-In many cases, epilepsy surgery can lead to very good results for patients with temporal lobe epilepsy.
+Seizures in TLE usually get better with medicine.
+If medicines don't control the seizures, doctors may recommend neurostimulation (using a device to stimulate nerves to stop seizures) or surgery.
+The results from surgery are excellent, so neurologists prefer it over neurostimulation.

 How Can I Help My Child?